Dennis Miller: Post September 11 attacks

+While he was not at all shy about expressing his conservative views on topics such as taxes and foreign policy, Miller was quick to point out that he is quite liberal on many social issues.
+During a 2004 interview, Miller said "If two gay guys want to get married, it's none of my business.
+I could care less.
+More power to them.
+I'm happy when people fall in love."
+He added, "I think abortion's wrong, but it's none of my business to tell somebody what's wrong.
+So I'm pro-choice.
+I want to keep my nose out of other people's personal business."
+In 2006, he noted in an interview with Penn Jillette that his liberal attitude on social issues made him a libertarian, saying "that's what I am, I'll be honest with you."

+In 2007, Miller admitted that his open conservatism may have cost him some passing acquaintances, but it has not affected "my dear friends.
+I certainly hope our friendship runs deeper than that.
+I still have some ultra-liberal friends."
 In a 2012 interview, Miller showed no concern over whether his political stance had made him less popular or robbed him of the credit of popularizing comedic rants, saying, "I'm a 58-year-old man and I'm happy where I'm at.
 I don't think about any of that.
-I go on O'Reilly once a week, I do my radio show and I go on the road about 20 dates a year.
-I've winnowed my crowd down to a select few who can support me.
-If you're 58 and you're still worrying about whether you're popular, what are you, in eighth grade?
-I must have started in earnest when I was 25 so I'm working on a quarter century here.
-I still talk and they give me green rectangles."
+I go on O'Reilly once a week, I do my radio show and I go on the road about 20 dates a year...
+If you're 58 and you're still worrying about whether you're popular, what are you, in eighth grade?"

 George W. Bush

-An indication of Miller's political change can be seen in his view of President George W. Bush.
-Miller had previously joked about George W. Bush's intelligence in a July 31, 2000 interview about joining Monday Night Football, a Los Angeles Times reporter noted, "He shifted from Jim Brown to George W. Bush: 'God, the man thinks Croatia is the show that's on after Moesha.'"
+Miller made several jokes about the George W. Bush administration before 9/11.
+He poked fun at George W. Bush's intelligence on Monday Night Football, saying "God, the man thinks Croatia is the show that's on after Moesha."
 In another incident he joked, "Bush can't walk and fart at the same time."
 In January 2001 on his HBO series, Miller joked, "Condoleezza Rice has often been described as W's 'foreign policy tutor.'
 Oh, yeah, I love the sound of that.
 It's nice to know we're signing our nuclear arsenal over to a man who needs after-school help."

-After 9/11, Miller's opinion had altered dramatically.
-In 2003 Miller told an interviewer that he was impressed by Bush for pursuing "the liquidation of terrorism," even though "that's not gonna be finished in his lifetime...
-But to take the first step?
-Ballsy."
-He felt it was likely that "the secular state of Iraq and Islamic fundamentalists cohabitate," as "they both think we're Satan."
-He concluded with, "I will say this, I feel more politically engaged than I've ever felt in my life because I do think we live in dangerous times, and anybody who looks at the world and says this is the time to be a wuss—I can't buy that anymore."
-Miller showed his commitment to Bush by speaking at the President's fund-raisers in Los Angeles and San Francisco.
-During this time, he jokingly referred to himself as "a Rat Pack of one for the president in Hollywood."Los Angeles Times noted that he was "raising his political profile" at this time, and that he "spoke out passionately in favor of the war in Iraq.
-He has made frequent appearances on conservative talk radio; he does weekly political commentary for Hannity & Colmes, a Fox News Channel talk show."